mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Reloading Energy Weapons
-All energy weapons come with a power pack that can be recharged using a ship’s power plant or another power source.
+All energy weapons come with a power pack that can be recharged using a ship's power plant or another power source.
 It takes eight hours to recharge a power pack.
 Extra power packs can be purchased at the listed cost.
 Switching from one pack to another takes two minor actions.